While waiting for Pommes Frites to open in New York's East Village, I happened across Himalayan Vision.

-Knowing Tibetan shops are always warm and welcoming, I stepped inside to browse the same items I'd browsed so many times before in Nepal and eastern/northern India.
+Knowing Tibetan shops are always warm and welcoming, I stepped inside to browse the same items I'd seen so many times in Nepal and Eastern and Northern India.

 I had stopped short of Shimla during my journey, though I relayed the areas I did have a chance to visit, including McLeod Ganj.
 There was an instant connection, or so I felt.

-The owner indicated it was very popular, but I had already bought it before leaving the country.
+The owner indicated it was popular, but I had already bought it before leaving the country.
 He started to play another CD for me instead.

-I'd spun them countless times – small ones, big ones, and the seriously massive ones (see video below).
+I'd spun them countless times – small ones, big ones, and seriously massive ones (see video below).
 And always in a clockwise rotation according to custom.

-The artists of the Italian Renaissance use to grind down lapis lazuli and paint with it.
+The artists of the Italian Renaissance used to grind down lapis lazuli and paint with it.
 I always found it to be a striking color.

-The inscribed mantra (prayer) on Tibetan crafts is always the same, whether you're buying a necklace, prayer wheel, or t-shirt:
+The inscribed mantra (prayer) on Tibetan crafts is always the same, whether you're buying a necklace, prayer wheel, or t-shirt: Om Mani Padme Hum.

 I'd recited the mantra countless times since learning about and practicing the principles of Tibetan Buddhism in my mid-twenties.

-I asked the owner about the low rates, and he indicated that he had to reduce them as a result of the economic downturn.
+I asked the owner about the low rates, and he indicated that he had to reduce them due to the economic downturn.
 He was also going to be closing down his second shop in Massachusetts.

-Several weeks later, I'm happy to report that I spin my Tibetan prayer wheel at least once a day, releasing dozens, if not hundreds, of Om Mani Padme Hum's in the process.
+Several weeks later, I'm happy to report that I spin my Tibetan prayer wheel at least once a day, releasing dozens, if not hundreds, of Om Mani Padme Hums in the process.